spe1020/asknostr/CONTEXT.md

 - You think tests would be helpful
 - New features or components are created
 - Existing functionality needs verification

+### Running Tests (Executing the Test Suite)
+**ALWAYS run the test script** after making any code changes.
+This is mandatory regardless of whether you wrote new tests or not.

+- **You must run the test script** using `js-dev__run_script` tool with the "test" parameter
+- **Your task is not complete** until the test script passes without errors
+- **This applies to all changes** - bug fixes, new features, refactoring, or any code modifications
+- **The test script includes** TypeScript compilation, ESLint checks, and existing test validation

 ### Test Setup